All Episodes

 Welcome to show, David.

-Yes, uh hello, Lisa, hello.
+Yes, hello, Lisa.

 Right.

-I mean, I think competition can only help gifted students, and unfortunately, because gifted students are in the minority in terms of the student population, most public resources are not directed toward them.
+And unfortunately, because gifted students are in the minority in terms of the student population, most public resources are not directed toward them.

 So I think, you know, parental choice, as much as it's necessary for disadvantaged kids, it's also essential for gifted kids.

-And you know, if they could use that funding any way they wanted, they would find the best specialized programs to help their gifted students, and there would be niche schools that would cater to those students.
+And, you know, if they could use that funding any way they wanted, they would find the best specialized programs to help their gifted students, and there would be niche schools that would cater to those students.

-Let's say it was it was better.
+Let's say it was better.

-And so what might explain the difference between public schools back in the 30s and 40s, uh the the deterioration quality uh of the public schools from the 30s and for uh forties and now I mean that's a complex question and there's lots of different explanations.
+And so what might explain the difference between public schools back in the 30s and 40s, the deterioration quality of the public schools from the 30s and 40s and now?

-years ago, and they were expected to do a lot more.
+And, you know, the public financing of schools, I think they got a lot less money as a percentage of income 70 years ago, and they were expected to do a lot more.

-And I think the unions have a lot to do with that, the public school establishment, the whole change, the entitlement culture has really changed in public education.
+The public school establishment, the whole change, the entitlement culture has really changed in public education.

 And then there's also an argument that Milton Friedman makes is that there's been considerable consolidation of public schools over the interval.